Jared284/security-portfolio/labs/04-iam-least-privilege-hardening/04-defense/README.md

 The user only needed read access to one assigned S3 bucket, but `AmazonS3FullAccess` allowed broad S3 actions across the account.

-From a cloud security perspective, this increased the identity's blast radius.
+From a cloud security perspective, this increased the identity’s blast radius.
 If the access key were misused, the identity could potentially interact with S3 resources outside its intended job function.

-Evidence:
+### Evidence

 - [`initial-overpermissive-policy-attached.png`](../screenshots/initial-overpermissive-policy-attached.png)
 - [`s3-access-allowed-before-remediation.png`](../screenshots/s3-access-allowed-before-remediation.png)
 - [`s3-object-upload-allowed-before-remediation.png`](../screenshots/s3-object-upload-allowed-before-remediation.png)

+---

 ## Why the Initial Policy Was Risky

 The initial policy was risky because it violated least privilege.

 A junior analyst-style identity did not need broad S3 permissions.
 It only needed limited read access to one assigned bucket.

-The broad policy created several risks:

 | Risk | Why It Matters |
 |---|---|